matthew-tfs/docs.mjcb.io/content/_index.md

 Documentation that I have created over the years will be gradually migrated to this website as I get time to do so.

 {{< hint type=note title="Website Content" >}}
 The content on this website can change at any time.
 I will make as much effort as possible to preserve the URL structure of this website, but it can change without warning.
-The entire website contents is publicly available through GitHub.
+The entire website contents are publicly available through GitHub.
 {{< /hint >}}